gitops-tech/gitops-tech.github.io/index.md

 ### Pull-based GitOps

 Pull-based GitOps uses the same concepts as the push-based variant, but changes how the Continuous Deployment pipeline works.
-Traditional CI/CD pipelines are triggered by an external event, for example when new code is pushed to a repository.
+Traditional CI/CD pipelines are triggered by an external event, for example when new code is pushed to an application repository.
-With this approach, the Operator is introduced.
+With this approach, the *operator* is introduced.
-It takes over the role of the pipeline by continuously comparing the environment repository with the deployed infrastructure.
+It takes over the role of the pipeline by continuously comparing the desired state in the environment repository with the actual state in the deployed infrastructure.
 Whenever differences are noticed, the operator updates the infrastructure to match the environment repository.
 Additionally, when working with Kubernetes clusters, the image registry can be monitored to find new versions of images and deploy them to the cluster.

 ![Pull-based GitOps](images/pull.png)

 Just like push-based GitOps, this variant updates the environment whenever the environment repository changes.
-However, with the actively polling operator, changes can also be noticed in the other direction.
+However, with the operator, changes can also be noticed in the other direction.
 Whenever the deployed infrastructure changes in any way not described in the environment repository, these changes are reverted.
 This ensures that all changes are made tracable in the Git log, by making all direct changes to the cluster impossible.